ryanflash66/LlamaIndexChatbot/README.md

 ## Summary 📝

-In summary, `Unstructured_File_Loader.ipynb` is a powerful and complex tool that can handle unstructured files and make the data within them queryable.
+In summary, `Unstructured_File_Loader.ipynb` is a powerful and complex tool that can handle structured, and unstructured files and make the data within them queryable.
 It uses a variety of advanced libraries and techniques to accomplish this.